Always observed the fourth Thursday in November

 - More than 70 percent of Thanksgiving cards are mailed, the highest percentage for any season.

-- About 63 percent of Thanksgiving cards are given to family (close and extended) and about 23 percent of Thanksgiving cards are given to friends.
+- Nearly 60 percent of Thanksgiving cards are given to family members and nearly 25 percent of Thanksgiving cards are given to friends.

-- Hallmark made its first Thanksgiving cards in the early 1920s.
+- Hallmark first made Thanksgiving cards in the early 1920s.

-- A wide variety of cards are appropriate for sending "across the miles" for families and friends who won't be together on Thanksgiving.
+- Hallmark offers more than 280 Thanksgiving cards with a broad assortment of family captions.
+Many cards are appropriate for sending "across the miles" for families and friends who won't be together on Thanksgiving.
+Cards are available in stores and online with prices starting at 99 cents.

-- Hallmark.com also provides a selection of e-cards, as well as paper cards that can be customized on Hallmark.com with personal messages and photos, then addressed, stamped and mailed directly to the recipient.
+- Hallmark Ink & Main Press offers a selection of Thanksgiving paper cards that can be personalized with photos and messages online and mailed directly to the recipient.

 The tradition of celebrating thanks dates back nearly 400 years to a three-day harvest festival celebrated in 1621 by the pilgrims and Native Americans at Plymouth, Mass.